rstephenrrtx/sample-room-java/WeatherRoom.md

 ##### Add the command to the menu

-In the /src/main/java/org/gameontext/sample/RoomImplementation.java file, we need to make two additions.
-First, we want our command to display when we type in `/help`.
+Now that we can process the command, we want our command to display when we type in `/help`.
 In the `postContruct()` method, paste in this line:

 ```java
 // Customize the room